an0wen/MARDIGRAS/README.md

 We strive for using simple packages to minimize compatibility issues.

+## Additional information about interior structure models and sliders interpretation

+### Zeng et al. 2016: rocky planets

+The Zeng et al. 2016 model is a 4-layer interior strucutre model (center to surface: solid iron core, liquid iron core, lower mantle, upper mantle).
+It was calibrated to reproduce the interior or Earth according to the Preliminary Earth Reference Model (PREM, Dziewonski and Anderson 1981, https://doi.org/10.1016/0031-9201(81)90046-7).
+The slider controls the Core Mass Fraction (CMF), which is the mass occupied by the iron core (solid+liquid).
+When CMF=0, the planet is 100% mantle.
+When CMF=1, the planet is 100% iron core.
+The CMF needed to reproduce the radius of the Earth is 0.325, and for Mercury *work in progress*.

 ## Credits

 If you use *mardigras*, please give credit to the initial release: